Hogwarts Houses: Analysis of Characteristics

 Look at the three main characters that are all in Gryffindor.
 Each of them shows bravery but also other personality traits.
 Harry shows some sides of Slytherin, Hermione could easily fit into Ravenclaw and Ron is fiercely loyal which is a characteristic of Hufflepuff.
 So then, is sorting really fair?

 Although there is another side to the personality of a typical Ravenclaw.
 If you are quite smart, you can easily think your way out of awkward situations, and many people might use this for deceit and lies.
-People in Ravenclaw have an ambitious trait in their characteristics, just like a Slytherin.
+People in Ravenclaw can have ambitious traits in their characteristics, just like Slytherins.
 This is another overlap.

-Hufflepuff – the underrated house in Hogwarts.
-They don’t really have a time to shine, unless you count that brief moment with Cedric Diggory.
-They’re loyal, hardworking, protective and caring.
+Hufflepuff – the underrated House in Hogwarts.
+They don’t really have time to shine unless you count that brief moment with Cedric Diggory.
+They’re loyal, hardworking, protective, and caring.
 In my opinion, everything that a good person should consist of.
-When the sorting hat says, “and dear old Hufflepuff took in the rest and treated them all the same,” in my eyes, this doesn’t necessarily mean that Hufflepuff’s have no personality and are only placed into this house because they don’t fit anywhere else.
+When the sorting hat says, “and dear old Hufflepuff took in the rest and treated them all the same,” in my eyes, this doesn’t necessarily mean that Hufflepuffs have no personality and are only placed into this House because they don’t fit anywhere else.
 This might be J.K.
-Rowling showing that Helga was a typical Hufflepuff, loyal to the school she created, fair hearted, hard working and looked past the competitive nonsense that the other houses created.
+Rowling showing that Helga was a typical Hufflepuff, loyal to the school she created, fair-hearted, hard-working, and looked past the competitive nonsense that the other Houses created.
 She rose above it, and she was the better person.
-This showed Helga was beyond caring and if people were like her, the world would be a better place.
-Didn’t the sorting hat once say that the houses should unite to be stronger?
+This shows Helga was beyond caring and if people were like her, the world would be a better place.
+Didn’t the sorting hat once say that the Houses should unite to be stronger?

 Loyalty is a personality trait I value above all others.
 If people are loyal and honest, hardworking and caring, they are the perfect best friend.
 They’ll always be there for you and you can always count on them.
 Such a perfect collaboration should be valued more in the series.
 I remember Dumbledore even admitted that “kindness was a value that seems to be taken for granted,” and this is completely true when discussing Helga Hufflepuff.

-Over all, I hope you have changed your mind on a few of the schoolhouses.
+Overall, I hope you have changed your mind about a few of the school Houses.
 Especially when concerning Hufflepuff and Slytherin, the less desirable of the four.